 The property styles vary greatly, with many villas being built to individual specifications.
 Regardless of the property type the whole bay and village of Cala San Vicente exudes an elegant and characterful presence.

-Located on the north west of Mallorca between Pollenca and Port de Pollenca makes it an ideal base to discover the whole north end of the island.
+Located on the north west of Mallorca between Pollensa and Port de Pollensa makes it an ideal base to discover the whole north end of the island.
 Here we provide all the information you want to know about making the most of a visit to this fantastic little gem in the north-west.

 Blissful holiday escapes and the advantages of small town living.
 The northwest region encapsulates the beauty and traditions of Mallorca. […] Northwest Mallorca